 What causes stammering?
 Who is affected by it?
 Will my child grow out of it?
 Is there a cure?
 Why do more men than women stammer?
 How come I stammer more in some situations than others?
 What’s the best type of therapy?
 Why don’t people stammer when they sing?

 These are just a few questions which have been perplexing researchers, people who stammer and Speech and Language Therapists the world over.
 We do know a lot more than we did, but stammering is complicated and the need for research is on-going.
-Our Research Panel is going to be answering the above questions over the coming months., which we'll add soon.
+Our Research Panel is going to be answering the above questions over the coming months.

 Taking part in research

-If you stammer yourself or if you’re a parent of a child who stammers, and you’d like to take part in some research, find details of current non-BSA research projects that are looking for participants below.
+If you stammer yourself or if you’re a parent of a child who stammers, and you’d like to take part in some research, find details of current non-BSA research projects in the 'Studies Looking for Participants' box below.

 Looking for research participants?

-If you’re a researcher looking for people to take part in your research, please contact our Service Director, Rachel Everard, by emailing
+If you’re a researcher looking for people to take part in your research, please download and complete our 'Participation request form' as either a Word document here or pdf here) and email it to email@example.com